GSA/Section508.gov/_pages/tools/2020-02-27-tools-glossary-terms.md

   </tr>
   <tr>
     <th scope="row" id="criteria">Criteria</th>
-    <td>Refers to the 103 Assessment criteria (See <a href="https://assets.section508.gov/assets/files/assessment/2024/Data%20Dictionary%20for%20FY24%20Governmentwide%20Section%20508%20Assessment%20Final.xlsx" target="_blank" class="usa-link--external">FY24 Data Dictionary (XLSX)</a>) that reporting entities responded to, split into 11 dimensions.
-Due to dependencies, some reporting entities may have responded to fewer than 103 criteria.
+    <td>Refers to the Assessment criteria for agency response.
 Also denoted with “Q” before a number to identify specific criteria referenced.
-The terms criteria, metric, and question are used interchangeably when referring to the content to which reporting entities responded.</td>
+The terms criteria, metric, and question are used interchangeably when referring to the content to which agencies responded.
+For specific criteria, refer to the data dictionaries available in the Assessment Data & Downloads section under Assessment Reports.</td>
   </tr>
 </tbody>
 </table>